Frequently asked questions

-- How does Dealing with Construction Permits indicator count procedures?
+- How does the dealing with construction permits indicator set count procedures?

-- How does the Dealing with Construction Permits indicator measure time?
+- How does the dealing with construction permits indicator set measure time?

-- How does the Dealing with Construction Permits indicator record cost?
+- How does the dealing with construction permits indicator set record cost?

-- Does the Dealing with Construction Permits indicator record the de jure (the law) or de facto (the practice) situation?
+- Does the dealing with construction permits indicator set record the de jure (the law) or de facto (the practice) situation?

-The Dealing with Construction Permits indicator records all procedures required for a business in the construction industry to build a standardized warehouse, along with their associated time and cost.
+The dealing with construction permits indicator set records all procedures required for a business in the construction industry to build a standardized warehouse, along with their associated time and cost.
 These procedures include obtaining and submitting all relevant project-specific documents (for example, building plans, site maps and certificate of urbanism) to the authorities; obtaining all plans and surveys required by the architect and the engineer to start the design of the building plans (for example, topographical surveys, location maps or soil tests); obtaining all necessary clearances, licenses, permits and certificates; completing all required notifications; and receiving all necessary inspections.
-Doing Business also records procedures for obtaining connections for water, and sewerage.
+Doing Business also records procedures for obtaining connections for water and sewerage.
 Procedures necessary to register the property so that it can be used as collateral or transferred to another entity are also counted.
 The questionnaire divides the process of building a warehouse into distinct procedures and calculates the time and cost of completing each procedure.
-The indicator also has a component on the building quality control index, evaluating the quality of building regulations, the strength of quality control and safety mechanisms, liability and insurance regimes, and professional certification requirements.
-The ranking of economies on the ease of dealing with construction permits is determined by sorting their distance to frontier scores for dealing with construction permits.
-These scores are the simple average of the distance to frontier scores for each of the component indicators.
+The indicators also have a component on the building quality control index, evaluating the quality of building regulations, the strength of quality control and safety mechanisms, liability and insurance regimes and professional certification requirements.
+The ranking of economies on the ease of dealing with construction permits is determined by sorting their scores for dealing with construction permits.
+These scores are the simple average of the scores for each of the component indicators.

-The Dealing with Construction Permits indicator considers a limited liability construction company (called BuildCo) that operates in the economy’s largest business city, is 100% domestically and privately owned, has 5 owners (none of whom is a legal entity) is fully licensed and insured to carry out construction projects (such as building warehouses) has 60 builders and other employees (all of them nationals with the technical expertise and professional experience necessary to obtain construction permits and approvals), has a licensed architect and a licensed engineer, both registered with the local association of architects or engineers, where applicable; and has paid all taxes and taken out all necessary insurance applicable to its general business activity (for example, accidental insurance for construction workers and third-person liability).
+The indicators consider a limited liability construction company (called BuildCo) that operates in the economy’s largest business city; is 100% domestically and privately owned; has five owners (none of whom is a legal entity); is fully licensed and insured to carry out construction projects (such as building warehouses); has 60 builders and other employees (all of them nationals with the technical expertise and professional experience necessary to obtain construction permits and approvals); has a licensed architect and a licensed engineer (both registered with the local association of architects or engineers, where applicable); and has paid all taxes and taken out all necessary insurance applicable to its general business activity (for example, accidental insurance for construction workers and third-person liability).
 BuildCo is not assumed to have any other employees who are technical or licensed specialists, such as geological or topographical experts.

-The Dealing with Construction Permits indicator records all procedures required for a business in the construction industry to build a standardized warehouse.
-The warehouse will be used for general storage activities (such as storage of books or stationery) will not be used for any goods requiring special conditions (such as food, chemicals or pharmaceuticals), has 2 stories, both above ground, with a total surface of 1,300.6 square meters (14,000 square feet), each floor is 3 meters (9 feet, 10 inches) high, is not located in a special economic or industrial zone, is located on a land plot of 929 square meters (10,000 square feet) that is 100% owned by BuildCo and is accurately registered in the cadastre and land registry.
+The indicators record all procedures required for a business in the construction industry to build a standardized warehouse.
+The warehouse will be used for general storage activities (such as storage of books or stationery); will not be used for any goods requiring special conditions (such as food, chemicals or pharmaceuticals); has two stories, both above ground, with a total surface of 1,300.6 square meters (14,000 square feet); each floor is 3 meters (9 feet, 10 inches) high; is not located in a special economic or industrial zone; is located on a land plot of 929 square meters (10,000 square feet) that is 100% owned by BuildCo; and is accurately registered in the cadastre and land registry.

 Time is recorded in calendar days.
 The measure captures the median duration that construction professionals indicate is necessary in practice to complete a procedure with minimum follow-up with government agencies and no extra payments.

 Each electronic procedure is counted separately.
-If 2 procedures can be completed through the same website but require separate filings, they are counted as 2 procedures.
+If two procedures can be completed through the same website but require separate filings, they are counted as two procedures.
 However, if a procedure can be fully completed online, the time required is recorded as half a day.

-The Dealing with Construction Permits indicator records both law and practice:
+The dealing with construction permits indicators record both law and practice: